my-name-is-p/struceOS-Pegasus-Theme/README.md

 # Preamble
 I made this theme for myself to use on a Windows desktop (Windows 10/11).
 It should work on Linux (tested on Ubuntu 22.04.5) and Android 14 (tested on a Galaxy Tab A8).
 I am mostly a self taught coder/designer, so any feedback is greatly appreciated.

+I generally found other themes to be copying too much from streaming services.
+Things like "featured" and "recommended" I found to be useless for games I already own.
+I built the theme around easy navigation while still keeping features such as video and an in-depth description.

+If there are features you would like to see added, please let me know.
+But, the theme is in dormant state currently as it has all of the features I was looking for.

 <a id="description"></a>
 # struceOS theme for [Pegasus Frontend](http://pegasus-frontend.org/)
 A simple theme for easy navigation.